Worlddiza/hello-world/README.md

 # hello-world
 new repository

-I like the tacos
+hubot here, I like node.js and coffeescript [that's what I'm made of!].
-I'm learning to program
+I've had tacos on the moon and find them far superior to earth tacos.